 The last present that I opened came from my parents.
 I nervously opened the present, slightly apprehensive at what they would have got me for my eighteenth birthday.
 As I peeled back the pink paper, I realised that the present was a book and as I caught the name of the title, I had to work extra hard to control the disappointment from etching on my face.
 I already had this book.
 It was one of my favourite books, 'Jane Eyre' in a leather bound edition.
 My parents had actually been the ones to give it to me three years before.
 How could they not know that I had it?
 I was pretty sure I had talked non stop about it for a week, going on about how much I had loved it.
 I opened the card next and paused, watching as a pile of twenty pound notes fluttered down onto the table.
 My heart immediately sank.
 I didn’t want to seem ungrateful, but I couldn’t help but remember how my parents had always said that giving money as a present was a huge cop- out and it basically just meant that you didn’t know the person well enough to buy them anything personal.

 I turned my attention back to the card and realised that my mum had written a short note on the inside.

 Happy Birthday.
 We’re sure you’ll have a good day.
 We hope you like the present and buy something nice with it.
 We hope you’re having a good time at school.
 Everything’s fine here.
 Everything returning to normal.
 We’ve even booked up a holiday for over Christmas.
-We’ve decided to go back to Australia for a month to see the place where we stayed, since we can’t really remember it, so we trust that you’ll have other arrangements for Christmas anyway.
+We’ve decided to go back to Australia for a month to see the place where we stayed, since we can’t really remember it, so we trust that as usual you’ll have other arrangements for Christmas anyway.
 Have a good day.